isovector/sandymaguire.me/site/posts/2018-05-05-get-out-and-build-things.markdown

 Recently I've been trying "I get out and I build things."
 It hits the important
 markers: creating things is important to me, even if I'm not entirely sure what it is I'm building.
-It's an eclectic answer, which in itself signals something.
+It's an eccentric answer, which in itself signals something.
 And, the "getting out" part is important too: just because I'm weird doesn't mean I'm antisocial.